Official: End in sight for Jackson residents without water

 The water shortage in Jackson occurred after a winter storm passed through the region three weeks ago, freezing machinery at the water treatment plant.
 When it began to thaw, dozens of water mains broke.

 The outage left people in the majority-Black city, where close to 30% of 160,000 residents live in poverty, scrambling to find water to flush toilets, bathe and drink.
-The National Guard was called in to assist at water distribution sites, where people waited for hours in lines of vehicles to fill buckets and bowls to fill with water.
+The National Guard was called in to assist at water distribution sites, where people waited for hours in lines of vehicles to fill buckets and bowls with water.

 A key focus to recovery has been filling the system’s water tanks.
 Williams said earlier in the week that fish, tree limbs and other debris have clogged screens where water moves from a reservoir into the treatment plant.
 That caused pressure to drop for the entire water system.